 Throughout the years, many American manufacturing companies have struggled to get loans from banks after the Great Recession occurred.

 Manufacturing companies need funds for many different reasons including purchasing materials, hiring employees, and keeping up with production and demand.
-Manufacturing business owners recognize paying employees, suppliers, and other investments is priority.
+Manufacturing business owners recognize paying employees, suppliers, and other investments are priorities.

 Without the proper financing, a business cannot grow or overcome obstacles.
 Capital is needed to pay workers, buy and fix equipment, pay for shipping, cover overhead costs, and more.
 With little to no financing, manufacturing business owners struggle and are under stress.